SolbiatiAlessandro/CS294_DeepReinforcementLearning/notes/02_ImitationLearining.md

 Discrete case -> C = Expectation of all cost for every state action t  ~ (epsilon * T^2) ContinuousCase using Dagger -> C = Expectation of all cost for every state action t  ~ (epsilon * T)

+## Cost/Reward in imitation learning

+What does make a action good/bad?
+Setting a reward.
+You have the tiger and you want to take some action, you actually care about the reward.
+Your objective is to minimize the log probability of the cost (negative of the reward)
+Can we extend cost function to imitation learning?

+Reward in imitation r(s, a) = log p(a = pi(s) | s) where pi is the expert policy
+This create problem because you could execute the action that the expert executed, but your state might be different.

+This is also interepreted as a 0-1 loss: c(s, a) = 0 if a = pi(s) else 1

+If we analyise this cost model turns out costs is linear in Time O(epsilon * Time ^ 2)

+Let's make the analysis more general, we will introduce generalization constraints and dagger even here Time ~  O(epsilon * Time ^ 2)

+in practice reward functions are not simple at all -> this leads to exploration/exploitation